Noli0032/ShowTracker/README.md

   - Sorting shows by categories, popularity, rating etc.
   - A home menu screen
   - Search function
-  - Being able to view more pages of shows
   - Improving the UI (focus on Identity (Account Management Screen) and Watchlist screen)

 ---